 - SFFILM Rainin Filmmaking Grant Program - These grants are given in partnership with the Kenneth Rainin Foundation to support "films that address social justice issues—the distribution of wealth, opportunities, and privileges—in a positive and meaningful way through plot, character, theme or setting.”

 - Women, Peace, and Security Fellowship - This fellowship supports “narrative and documentary filmmakers developing projects that elevate women’s efforts to end conflict and advance peace.”
 Fellows receive $25,000 and a two-month residency at FilmHouse.
 Additionally, fellows receive consultation and feedback from “advisors with expertise in the specific areas of peace and conflict resolution they are exploring” in their projects.

 - Djerassi/SFFS Screenwriting Fellowship - These fellowships provide a one-month residency for emerging and established screenwriters at the Djerassi Resident Artists Program, located

 in the Santa Cruz Mountains, 40 miles south of San Francisco.
 This fellowship is open to both U.S. and international screenwriters and includes living and studio accommodations and all meals for the time of your stay.
 Application to this fellowship is by invitation only.

-You can find more information about the application process here.
+Grant seekers can find more information about the application process here.

-The SFFS a also offers other services like their Off the Page script workshop, FilmEd, "an interactive platform and Open Educational Resource for teaching media making and viewing in the classroom," and FilmHouse, a residency program that makes office space available to independent filmmakers in various stages of production.
+The SFFS also offers other services like their Off the Page script workshop, FilmEd, "an interactive platform and Open Educational Resource for teaching media making and viewing in the classroom," and FilmHouse, a residency program that makes office space available to independent filmmakers in various stages of production.